 The Hahn Horticulture Garden (HHG) is not only a fabulous collection of living art; it is a showplace for artists from throughout the New River Valley and surrounding area.
 The Pavilion hosts 6 artist a year with a wide diversity of visual arts from photography to handmade paper; acrylics, watercolors and oils; mono-printing to metal work.
 The love of nature is shown in the creativeness of our local artists.

 In 2015 the art went outside and Simply Elemental was born.
 Simply Elemental is an outdoor multi-artist installation integrated along the garden paths, plantings, and trees of the HHG.
 It is held annually from August 1st and September 30th.
-Simply Elemental 2018 will be accepting submissions for Visual Art and for the first time Performing Artists as well!
+Simply Elemental 2018 was the first time that Performing Artists were also included.

-In conjunction with the art shows, the HHG conducts meet the artists receptions, hands-on art workshops, speakers and garden-art tours.
+In conjunction with the art show, the HHG has conducted a variety of events, including meet the artists receptions, hands-on art workshops, speakers and garden-art tours.
 Watch our events calendar for dates.

 Simply Elemental is an outdoor, multi-artist installation integrated along the garden paths, plantings, and trees of the Hahn Horticulture Garden at Virginia Tech.
 It is held annually between August 1st and September 30th.